 It’s no secret that many of the locations in the first Cars film are based on real-world places.
 Radiator Springs - the film's primary setting - was inspired by Amboy, California – a town that, like Radiator Springs, suffered a decline in popularity following the opening of an Interstate highway.

 Elsewhere, the rock formations in the distance of the town heavily resemble Cadillac Ranch in Amarillo, Texas.
-Then there’s the U-Drop Inn, also in Texas, which bears uncanny similarities in its design to Ramone's House of Body Art, not least its soaring name tower.
+Then there’s the U-Drop Inn, also in Texas, which bears uncanny similarities in its design to Ramone's House of Body Art in the movie, most notably its soaring name tower.

 Fancy experiencing some real-life Disney magic for yourself?
-Contact your Travel Counsellor today and enjoying exclusive access to benefits such as a 24-hour duty office ready to assist you before, during and after your stay.
+Contact your Travel Counsellor today and enjoy exclusive access to benefits such as full financial protection and a 24-hour duty office ready to assist you before, during and after your stay.